 So, make sure there is a proper alignment between the burner orifice and the burner tube.
 Ensure the orifice points directly into the middle of the burner tube.

-You can’t light the burner if there is a blockage in the orifice.
+You will find your patio heater burner won’t light or stay lit if there is a blockage in the orifice.
 Therefore, not setting the control knob to the On position and the cylinder getting frosted also prevents the burner from lighting on.

-Low gas pressure and lack of fuel in the cylinder are responsible for a low burner flame.
+Low gas pressure and lack of fuel in the cylinder are the main reason for a low burner flame.
 To solve this issue, ensure every gas valve is turned on.
-If there is a low amount of propane in the cylinder, use a full tank propane cylinder.
+If there is a low amount of propane in the cylinder, use a full-tank propane cylinder.

 A properly burning propane patio heater will produce a blue flame.
 In other words, the patio heater that burns the fuel cleanly will make a clean-blue flame.